ajsampang67/ajsampang67.github.io/README.md

-# To start wordpress
+# To start
-docker-compose up in the my_wordpress directory
+docker-compose up